Skip to main content

 A subtle line has been crossed, moving from your own health metrics to the biological legacy encoded in your lineage.
 This moment of hesitation you might feel is the human experience at the heart of a complex legal and ethical conflict, a tension between public health policy and individual privacy.

 This intersection is where two foundational pieces of federal legislation meet, each with a distinct purpose.
-Understanding their roles is the first step in comprehending the dissonance that arises in the context of programs.
+Understanding their roles is the first step in comprehending the dissonance that arises in the context of corporate wellness programs.
 These programs exist in a space governed by powerful legal frameworks designed to protect your most personal information.

 The Regulatory Pillars of Health Information

 At the center of this dynamic are two key laws.
 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 established a national standard for the protection of sensitive patient health information.
-It creates a framework to safeguard protected (PHI) while permitting the flow of that information needed to provide and promote high-quality health care.
+It creates a framework to safeguard protected health information (PHI) while permitting the flow of that information needed to provide and promote high-quality health care.

 It is the bedrock of patient privacy in the United States, dictating how covered entities like health plans and healthcare providers must handle your data.